-Now, apart from the inventive step which would be critical in drafting the claim, you will also get information on description and background of the invention.
-You could ideally ask the inventor for document or a piece of information which discloses the knowledge in the field.
-Say, you can call it a domain article so that you understand the field better.
-(Refer Slide Time: 03:00) Online questionnaire Broad questions Follow up questions based on the answer to the earlier questions Sample: www. techgrapher.com/ip-clinic You could also get your information through an online questionnaire, where a series of questions are asked, based on the reply given by the client.
-The further questions are asked.
-This could also be through exchange of emails, but our online questionnaire is also possible.
+Now, apart from the inventive step which would be critical in drafting the claim you will also get information on description and background of the invention.
+You could ideally ask the inventive for document or piece of information which discloses the knowledge in the field; say you can call it a domain article so that you understand the field better.

+(Refer Slide Time: 02:59)

+Online questionnaire

+- Broad questions

+- Follow up questions based on the answer to the earlier questions

+- Sample: www. techgrapher.com/ip-clinic

-Now, you ask certain broad questions, try to understand the field of invention the probable classification into which it will fall.
-And then you have follow up questions based on the answer you received from the earlier questions.
-Now if you want to see a sample of this, you could just log on to this website and and see how a sample works.
+You could also get your information through an online questionnaire, where a series of questions are asked based on the reply given by the client, the further questions are asked.
+This could also be through exchange of emails, but an online questionnaire is also possible.
+Now, you are certain broad questions try to understand the field of invention, the probable classification into which the it will fall, and then you have follow up questions, based on the answer you received from the earlier questions.
+Now, if you want to see a sample of this, you could just log onto this website, and see how a sample works.